 Lack of general infrastructure in the village location (no mains gas, poor broadband, low water pressure) Lack of services most notably with a GP surgery already suffering from capacity issues due to the doubling in size of the village in 35 years.
 Paragraph 14.178 says that the foul drainage situation is to be resolved by southern Water by 2025 but with only 2 months to go tanks are still being emptied by lorry and no solutions have been put forward for many residents who remain unconnected to mains drainage.
 It is hard to see how a new development would allow this to be resolved.
-The Brightlands proposal also fails to properly address SP3 as in fact this is development on a rural location: Noise pollution in the area due to the adjacency with the A34 The potential to increase light pollution in a rural area The number of additional cars from such a development (perhaps as many as 120 vehicles without). taking account of delivery vehicles) would pose issues with what is already a busy road on the outskirts of the village given that it was designed as a by-pass and for many years it was known as Bypass road.
+The Brightlands proposal also fails to properly address SP3 as in fact this is development on a rural location: Noise pollution in the area due to the adjacency with the A34 The potential to increase light pollution in a rural area The number of additional cars from such a development (perhaps as many as 120 vehicles without taking account of delivery vehicles) would pose issues with what is already a busy road on the outskirts of the village given that it was designed as a by-pass and for many years it was known as Bypass road.
 Issues with creating access on a small roundabout on Stockbridge Road East The policy for the site says in SU01 at vi and viii that a pedestrian crossing will link the site to the village and safe pedestrian access will be provided.
-This raises a number of points: The development is outside the village boundary and therefore it will be difficult to make it part of the community The A20 greates a specific barrier which will impede inclusivity.
-The A30 creates a specific barrier which will impede inclusivity The A30 is a fast road (a Bypass road - see above) and pedestrian crossings in such a location will cause traffic issues and tailbacks which the bypass was designed to avoid and therefore would be a regressive step A pedestrian crossing would cause tailbacks to the access roundabout and be detrimental to the junction with the main road to the village.
-What modification(s) are The land at Brightlands should not be included in the allocation. necessary to make the The familiant Engineering metals included in the anesation policy legally compliant or sound?
-What is your suggested Delete SU01 wording or text for the policy?
-Do you agree with how the policy will be monitored?
-If no, please explain
+This raises a number of points: The development is outside the village boundary and therefore it will be difficult to make it part of the community The A30 creates a specific barrier which will impede inclusivity The A30 is a fast road (a Bypass road - see above) and pedestrian crossings in such a location will cause traffic issues and tailbacks which the bypass was designed to avoid and therefore would be a regressive step A pedestrian crossing would cause tailbacks to the access roundabout and be detrimental to the junction with the main road to the village.
+What modification(s) are necessary to make the policy legally compliant or sound?
+The land at Brightlands should not be included in the allocation.
+What is your suggested wording or text for the policy?
+Delete SU01 Do you agree with how the policy will be monitored?
+If no, please explain ii iio, picaso explain